Postgraduate research courses in International Relations

 We require an IELTS score of 7.0 overall with an expectation of 6.5 minimum in individual sections.

-The application portal will open on Tuesday 1 October 2019.
 Further details of entry requirements and application procedures are found on the postgraduate application page.

 You can sign up for bespoke one-to-one tutorials, in which you and a tutor work on your specific communication or language goals.
 These tutorials are particularly useful as a means to develop your writing skills at the start of your PhD programme and can be tailored to meet your individual needs as your research and thesis progress.
-They can also be used to practise and receive feedback on your speaking skills, particularly with regard to oral exams and interviews.
+They can also be used to practise and receive feedback on your speaking skills, particularly for oral exams and interviews.

 General workshops are available to help with academic writing, grammar, listening, pronunciation and speaking.
 These are complemented by workshops which address the specific needs of doctoral researchers, for example, writing conference abstracts and giving conference presentations.
-For more information, please visit the In-Sessional English Language Service webpage.